shanefitzpatrickk/Bikeshare-NYC/README.md

 #  Analyzing Bikeshare Trends and Usage Patterns (2015–2017)

 This data science project explores the trends and usage patterns of New York City's Citi Bike system from 2015 to 2017.
-This analysis provides insights into urban mobility and the evolving role of bikeshare systems in city transportation as they grow in popularity.
+The analysis provides insights into urban mobility and the evolving role of bikeshare systems in city transportation as they grow in popularity.

 ## Motivation & Objectives